Mehmet Aksoy (sculptor): Statue of Humanity

 Statue of Humanity (İnsanlık Anıtı, Մարդկության հուշարձան) was a statue under construction in Kars, Turkey created by Mehmet Aksoy.
 The monument, depicting two human figures reaching out hands to each other, stood 30 m high on Kazıktepe Hill across from the ancient Castle of Kars outside of the city and would have been visible from neighboring Armenia when completed.
 It was commissioned by Naif Alibeyoğlu, the former mayor of Kars, as a gesture of reconciliation in Armenia–Turkey relations following a 2009 accord to establish formal diplomatic recognition between the two.

 Turkish Prime Minister Recep Tayyip Erdoğan described the monument as a "freak" (ucube) during a visit to Kars in January 2011.
 In spite of protests, the city authority decided to remove the statue.
 In April 2011, works began to demolish it.
 Erdoğan insists that this was merely a question of aesthetics, yet according to The Economist the demolition could have been an attempt to appeal to nationalist sentiment ahead of the 2011 general election.
 As a response to Erdoğan's comments, Aksoy filed a lawsuit against Erdoğan for insulting him.
 In March 2015, a court fined Erdoğan 10,000 Turkish lira for calling the work a "freak".
 Erdoğan's lawyer claimed it was a critique rather than an insult.
 However local court later on overturned that verdict.
+After this Aksoy famously stated he would not spend the "dirty money" (haram money) and would instead use it to throw a party for his friends, which led to a second lawsuit where he was accused of insulting the President.
+Later on he was acquitted by the Istanbul court.